rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 Elemental states:

-* "Open": in this state, the task has not yet been completed.
+* “Open”: in this state, the task has not yet been completed.
 Work may or may not be ongoing.
-* "Completed": in this state, all work on a task has been completed.
+* “Completed”: in this state, all work on a task has been completed.
-* "Abandoned": in this state, no further work on a task will be performed, but the task has not been completed.
+* “Abandoned”: in this state, no further work on a task will be performed, but the task has not been completed.

 Most real-world workflows introduce some intermediate states that tie into